Close-up of a person's hands in warm mittens holding a cup of hot chocolate.

 Demetres Bramalea

-Slide into a comfortable booth at Demetres after spending time at Chinguacousy Park Skate Trail and savour the gourmet options on the dessert menu.
-Seasonal menu selections offer new flavours to enjoy with waffles, crepes, cakes and other sweet treats.
+Slide into a comfortable booth at Demetres after a day at Chinguacousy Park Skate Trail and savour something from the dessert menu along with a gourmet beverage.

-Location: 50 Peel Centre Drive, Brampton
+Demetres, 50 Peel Centre Drive, Brampton

-Chinguacousy Park: 9050 Bramalea Road, Brampton
+Chinguacousy Park, 9050 Bramalea Road, Brampton

 Bruce, Grey and Simcoe